Call for applications for 2022-2023 is now closed.

-- [for students/degree holdes of italian universities only] self-certification of the degree and exams taken, or, in the case of students who have not yet graduated, self-certification of enrolment and study plan, complete with exams taken and to be taken.
+- [for students/degree holders of Italian universities only] self-certification of the degree and passed exams, or, in the case of students who have not yet graduated, self-certification of enrolment and study plan, complete with exams taken and to be taken.
 Check the call for details.

 - curriculum vitae;

-- other qualifications deemed useful for purposes of the evaluation (courses taken, relevant professional experience, etc.);
+- other qualifications deemed useful for purposes of the evaluation (taken courses, relevant professional experience, etc.), if available;

 - English language certification (level B2 or equivalent), if available;

 - copy of a valid identity document.